dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 ### [Statistical Methods Will Demonstrate Evidence of Weather Control For The Past Two Decades](#statistical-methods-will-demostrate-evidence)

-#### This Includes Weaponized Weather which is Partially Responsible for Global Weather Destabalization
+#### This Includes Weaponized Weather Which Will Be Partially Responsible for Global Weather Destabalization

 - This is not to say that climate change is false or a coverup.
   Climate change is very real and this is going to cause more